hsnassaad/eCommerceApp/README.md

 - To test my skills in Web development and see what i am capable of doing, so i have created this app as a part of a tutorial.

-# When?

-- When i was doing my internship at "IDS FinTech" company.

 # Trello Url:
 https://trello.com/b/AvZcV7we/e-commerce-shop